godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-1.md

 ### Metal rendering backend

-We hinted that a Metal backend was in the works and it is finally here ([GH-88199](https://github.com/godotengine/godot/pull/88199))!
+We hinted that a Metal backend was in the works and it is finally here ([GH-88199](https://github.com/godotengine/godot/pull/88199)), thanks to the exceptional work of [Stuart Carnie](https://github.com/stuartcarnie)!

 Metal is a low-level graphics API similar to Vulkan or D3D12.
 Godot currently supports using Vulkan or D3D12, but neither of those are available on macOS and iOS, so we use a library called [MoltenVK](https://github.com/KhronosGroup/MoltenVK)